prithwirajsaha83/ghumkaya/wp-content/themes/travel-stories/readme.txt

 * Release of Travel Stories theme.

 == Upgrade Notice ==

+= V1.6 =
+* The compatibility with new WordPress version updated.

+= V1.5 =
+Bug with header displaying (without slider) was fixed.
+Bug with comments displaying was fixed.
+The theme has been tested for the compatibility with WordPress v.4.5.2.

 = V1.4 =
 screen-reader-text class was added to the style.css file